Janhvi Kapoor Has A Special Birthday Wish For Her 'Lifeline' Khushi Kapoor

 I’m so proud of you.
 You’re my lifeline.
 Happy birthday I miss you so much ❤️❤️❤️❤️

 The unseen pictures include the Kapoor sisters dressing up for events to even a candid shot of Khushi in an aircraft.
-Meanwhile, in a recent Q & A session, Arjun Kapoor's sister Anshula Kapoor revealed that Khushi is their father's favourite.
+Meanwhile, in a recent Q&A session, Arjun Kapoor's sister Anshula Kapoor revealed that Khushi is their father's favourite.

 An Instagram user asked, "Out of you 4 siblings, who is Boney Ji's most favourite?
 To this, Anshula replied, "Khushi.
 Hahahahahahahahahahhahhahaha the secret is out! @janhvikapoor @arjunkapoor @khushi05k (no but honestly he loves all of us the same)."